Photoshop Selection Tools Explained

 The polygonal selection tool is a more detailed version of the lasso tool that allows you to click the edges of your selection as though you were creating vertices of a polygon.
 Rather than depending on a shaky hand to trace the object in one stroke, it allows you to create a more steady outline of your object.
 This is a good tool for rough yet more precise selections.

-A more methodical tool that requires you to click out your vertices means it’s good for shapes that have edges and form but aren’t too round (because creating a round edge means you have to click through more vertices)
+This is a more methodical tool that requires you to click out your vertices, so it is good for shapes that have edges and form but aren’t too round.

 Magnetic Lasso Tool

-The magnetic lasso tool is arguably the coolest tool of the lasso family, as it combines normal lasso tool, the polygonal selection tool (you can click to create vertices and lead the selection), and a little bit of the magic wand tool to automatically sense edges and lead the selection around them.
+The magnetic lasso tool combines the normal lasso tool, the polygonal selection tool, and a little bit of the magic wand tool to automatically sense edges and lead the selection around them.

 Any object with clear, well-contrasted edges.